 For more information, please contact the Club Head Referee: firstname.lastname@example.org

-Registration for returning referees is now open AS OF Feb 13,2023
+Registration for returning referees is open as of Feb 14th,2024

 Click on www.refcentre.com and it will guide the Match Official and automatically place them in the correct category.
 If you have not registered in the previous 2 or 3 years, the OSA are NOT requiring you to retake an accreditation course.
 You must complete the Education Evaluation Test as a component of your registration.